Cstrehl55/Cstrehl-dataviz-portfolio/README.md

 Part III(final-project-part-three)

 ## Other Examples of Work

-Future examples of work outside this assignment will be posted here
+Future examples of work outside this assignment will be posted here.

 ---
 ## Other stuff you can do (you can remove this section - it's just for your reference.)